forward3d/nagios-plugins/misc/README.md

 The plugin will create a file at `/tmp/ftpfile` to upload, and the file will be placed in the root of the FTP server and named `nagios_test`.

+## check_github_status.rb

+This is a very simple Nagios plugin for checking Github's [Status API](https://status.github.com/api).

+Github's Status API returns 3 states - good (which we take to mean OK), minor (which we report as WARNING), and major (which we report as CRITICAL).

+### Usage

+    check_github_status.rb

+The plugin doesn't take any arguments.

 ## send_to_clickatell.rb